 Edgar G. Adams

-Edgar Adams has been a full-time faculty member at Roger Williams University School of Architecture since 1992 and is currently serving as Program Coordinator.
+Edgar Adams has been a full-time faculty member at Roger Williams University Cummings School of Architecture since 1992.
+He has served as coordinator of the Architecture program and was co-founder and coordinator of the Urban Studies program.
 His undergraduate degree in Architecture and graduate degree in Urban Design are from Cornell University where he also held a full teaching assistantship from 1983-1985.
-Before commencing his graduate studies he received an Eidlitz Traveling Fellowship from Cornell to explore housing and town planning in England and the Netherlands and worked in Philadelphia at the multi-disciplinary firm of Wallace, Roberts & Todd.
-Following his graduate studies in Urban Design, he worked on several award winning academic buildings and urban design projects at Koetter, Kim & Associates in Boston and consulted w/ Michael Dennis Associates on the Carnegie Mellon Student Center.
+Before commencing his graduate studies, he received an Eidlitz Traveling Fellowship from Cornell to explore housing and town planning in England and the Netherlands and worked in Philadelphia at the multi-disciplinary firm of Wallace, Roberts & Todd (WRT).
+Following his graduate studies in Urban Design, he worked on several award-winning academic buildings and urban design projects at Koetter, Kim & Associates in Boston and consulted w/ Michael Dennis Associates on the Carnegie Mellon Student Center.
 While teaching at RWU as an adjunct faculty member, he practiced in partnership with T. Kelly Wilson and established his own practice in 1990.